 Considering the title, you might anticipate the famed bloodsucker gallivanting around London's trendy nightclubs, picking up disciples and picking off victims, but Lee hardly appears much until the very end.
 Cushing fares a little better, and the general effect is that of the older generation - much older, in Cushing's case - patronising the younger with an awful warning of what can happen if you let your high spirits get out of control.
 A phial of Drac dust has been retained down the years, and now it's in the hands of a fellow named Johnny Alucard (Christopher Neame relishing his role to an ridiculous degree), along with a silver ring, and he is about to try a resurrection with the help of his friends.

 What actually transpires is that they resurrect the Count during their ceremony, who drains Caroline Munro of blood and leaves her for dead.
 The others are oblivious to this having fled the scene soon after Johnny's own sacrificial blood started to flow, and the first Jessica learns of her friend's demise is when the police - sorry, the "fuzz" - arrive at the home she shares with her professor grandfather (Cushing again) asking questions.
 It's not long before Johnny is converting and offering his pals to Dracula, and Van Helsing is hot on the vampire's trail, which isn't much of a trail as he never leaves the church he was brought back to undead life in.
 Take away its achingly trendy, and farcically out of touch, trappings and Dracula A.D.
 1972 is pretty straightforward with not much to recommend it other than to connoisseurs of kitsch.
-Still, in some ways Hammer's flailings in the seventies can be more interesting than the films of their heyday.
+Still, in some ways Hammer's flailings in the seventies as they reached their effective end game can be more interesting than the films of their heyday.
 Music by Michael Vickers.